emilyhorsman/bikeblog/content/posts/october-2023-riding-highlights/index.md

 {{< image src="DSCF4249.jpg" alt="Jerry and Sarah biking up around a bend of a hill with a bush poking out of the hill on their right and fog rolling in to the left" >}}

-Near the top of Bobcat you'll find the [special tree](https://www.scenicroutessf.com/)!
+Near the top of Bobcat you'll find the [tree](https://www.scenicroutessf.com/)!

 {{< image src="DSCF4267.jpg" alt="Kat and Ben standing in front of the oak tree from the Scenic Routes logo." >}}

-Gotta get that oak detail.

 {{< image src="DSCF4286.jpg" alt="A close up of the oak tree with the Marin hills in the background." >}}

-Living for that mix of blue skies and fog.

 {{< image src="DSCF4306.jpg" alt="The view down Bobcat with two riders descending around a turn and foggy hills in the background" >}}

 Ben and Sarah needed to collect rocks, as geologists.

 {{< image src="DSCF4332.jpg" alt="Ben and Sarah crouched on the ground looking at rocks." >}}

-It's important to take product photography with your friends' bikes leaning against things.

 {{< image src="DSCF4344.jpg" alt="A magenta voile strap around a basket that reads 'Slow is Forever'" >}}